Check back here for more information about the Fine Arts Scholarship and a link to the application in December!

 The awarding of scholarships is contingent upon admission and subsequent enrollment at OWU.
 The scholarship is renewable for all four years provided the student:

 1. Maintains a major in Fine Arts

 2. Achieves a 3.25 fine arts grade point average by the end of the first year of study.
-This minimal GPA must them be sustained throughout the sophomore, junior and senior years of study.
+This minimal GPA must then be sustained throughout the sophomore, junior, and senior years of study.

 4. Achieves a favorable portfolio review at the end of each year of study.

 5. Maintains a high standard of participation in the various formal and informal activities in the Fine Arts Department.

 The Financial Aid Office, in consultation with the Fine Arts Department, will administer the merit scholarship.
 The scholarship will be credited as a tuition waiver if you are not receiving need-based aid.
 In the event that you qualify for need-based financial assistance in excess of the scholarship, the Financial Aid Office will determine your total financial aid package, incorporating the fine art merit scholarship, grants (if applicable), loan, and work/study.
 Fifty percent of the scholarship will be given in each of the two semesters.